BryanEddy5/Framework/README.md

   - the version location to be read from is specified to be from the url (not header or querystring).
   - when consumers hit a versioned endpoint of any kind, all available versions will be reported back in the response headers.

-> If opting into API Versioning, there are additional steps that need to be taken.<br/>
+> If opting into API Versioning, do be sure to check out the rest of the steps for configuration/deployment.<br/>
 > You can find these steps in the [API Versioning example repo](https://gitlab.humanaedge.com/cxp/ah-cxp-versioning-example-api#api-versioning-example).

 ## Encryption Service